 *Checks & Balances: Two Councillors for each ward*

-Town shall be a corporation consisting of three wards.
+Dartmouth shall be a corporation consisting of three wards.

 *Checks & Balances: Quasi-term limits, staggered terms: Wardens had a One year term, while Councillors had two year terms.

-Also as to who offers at election time, a mandatory turn over of one of the Councillors from each ward at each election
+Also as to who offers at election time, a mandatory turn over of one of the Councillors from each ward at each election time was required

 Elections held first Tuesday of May, yearly.